ngittlen/TwitchAutoGifBot/README.md

 GIPHY_API_KEY=<your giphy api key>
 ```

-and then run `npm install` and `node bot.js` and you should be going
+and then run `npm install` and `node bot.js` and everything will start running

+Add a new Browser Source overlay on your stream and point it to http://localhost:3000 and the gifs will show up on stream

 ### Bot commands
 Commands are sent to the bot through twitch chat.